Whatsapp Icon

 • Strengthened body's ability to fight cancer and recover from treatment.

 In conclusion, an integrative treatment approach for lung cancer offers a holistic path to managing the disease.
 By combining conventional medical treatments with supportive complementary therapies, patients can achieve optimal health outcomes and enhanced quality of life.
-It's important for patients to discuss the potential for integrative care with their healthcare providers to tailor a treatment plan that best fits their needs.
+Patients need to discuss the potential for integrative care with their healthcare providers to tailor a treatment plan that best fits their needs.

 Supplements Commonly Used During Lung Cancer Treatment